Skip to main content

 2. The right to rectification: This is the right for individuals to require a controller to rectify without undue delay any inaccurate personal information a controller may be processing about them.
 The process for handling this type of request is described further in paragraph 5 below.

-3. The right to erasure: This is the right for individuals to require a controller to erase personal information about them on certain grounds – for example, where the personal information is no longer necessary to fulfil the purposes for which it was collected.
+3. The right to erasure: This is the right for individuals to require a controller to erase personal information about them on certain grounds – for example, where the personal information is no longer necessary to fulfill the purposes for which it was collected.
 The process for handling this type of request is described further in paragraph 5 below.

 4. The right to restriction: This is the right for individuals to require a controller to restrict processing of personal information about them on certain grounds.
 The process for handling this type of request is described further in paragraph 5 below.